openeuler-mirror/community/sig/sig-cms/sig-cms.md

 Describe the Mission and objectives of the new SIG, including but not limited to:

- - Enrich the openEuler ecosystem based on the doracms language
+ - Enrich the openEuler ecosystem based on the cms language

- - doracms open source project version release, update and maintenance
+ - cms open source project version release, update and maintenance

 ### Repositories and description managed by this SIG

-- project name: doracms
+- project name: cms

 - delivery form: source code

-- name: doracms
+- name: cms